luffy-xu/huskygpt/README.md

     OPENAI_API_KEY=YOR_API_KEY
     ```
 1. Make sure to replace `<your_api_key>` with your actual API key.
-1. Modify the generate-tests.js file to define your own prompt and model configuration.
-You can use the `openai.complete()` function to interact with the GPT-4 API and generate the desired number of test cases.
+1. Modify the `.env` file to define your own prompt and model configuration.
+You can update the `openai.createCompletion()` function to interact with the GPT API and generate the desired number of test cases.
 1. Run the script by running the following command in your terminal:
     ```bash
+    // NOTE: If **.test.ts is already present in the project, will skip this file generation

     npm run generate-tests
     ```
 - This will generate the test cases based on your prompt and model configuration, and print them to the console.